 Despite being announced in mid-2020, Red Barrels have given no indication as to when we can expect to see The Outlast Trials.

-The game does have some trailers, which you can check out below, so development is clearly moving along well, and, hopefully, it won’t be too long until the game is leaving us on the edge of our seat!
+The game keeps getting new trailers, which you can check out below, which is a sign that development is clearly moving along well, and, hopefully, it won’t be too long until the game is leaving us on the edge of our seats!